pjvds/born2code.net-backup/_drafts/creating_scala_support.md

 # Creating Scala support

-Tomorrow [wercker](http://wercker.com) will host the [Scala Hackathon](http://www.meetup.com/amsterdam-scala/events/116311362/).
-A meetup with only one goal; hacking some scala code.
+[Wercker](http://wercker.com) hosted the [Scala Hackathon](http://www.meetup.com/amsterdam-scala/events/116311362/).
+A meetup with only one goal; hacking scala code.
 Since people showed interesest in wercker during the [last meetup](http://www.meetup.com/amsterdam-scala/events/116300402/) I decided to do a short lightning talk to show wercker and tell what continuous delivery can do for you and your project.
-But here is the catch, at the time of writing wercker does not support Scala out of the box.
-So let us find out how we can add this.

 ## Open platform